av/redscript/README.md

-# Russian JavaScript Subset
+# RedScript JavaScript Subset

 RedScript is language (actually don't) that transpiles to JavaScript.
 This code is created with the help of [your-script](https://github.com/iamfrontender/your-script) module.

-The source files in RedScript has `.rs` extension.
+The source files in RedScript have `.rs` extension.

 ## Disclaimer
 This module is created just for enormous incredible fun, nothing more.
 I can't even imagine someone really writing programms on this subset.